 Before you get started, it's a good idea to prep your shells, even if you purchased them in a store, but especially if you got them on a beach.
-First rinse them carefully with a garden hose in a colander.Soak the shells in tap water and some bleach for an hour or so.
-Use 1/4 cup to 1/2 cup of bleach (depending on how big the bowl and the number of shells).Drain the shells in a colandar and rinse with tap water.
+First rinse them carefully with a garden hose in a colander .Soak the shells in tap water and some bleach overnight.
+Use 1/4 cup to 1/2 cup of bleach (depending on how big the bowl and the number of shells).Drain the shells in a colandar and rinse with tap water and let them soak for one day.
+Rinse again.
 Let air dry and they are ready to use

 A rubber finger purchased from an office supply store or department store to protect your thumb.
 If right-handed, wear the rubber finger on your left thumb.

 Add Some Extras To Your Shell Wreath

 More On How To Make Seashell Wreaths